 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

 The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
-You can have legal pages installed and set up on your site in less than one minute and the plugin licensing is flexible, allowing you to install and use this plugin on all of your sites.
+You can have legal pages installed and set up on your site in less than one minute and the license allows you to install and use the plugin on all of your websites.

-If using the services of lawyers to create your legal pages is currently out of your budget, consider implementing at least some basic type of legal protection on your site until you can afford a solicitor.
+If hiring lawyers to create your legal pages is out of your budget, consider implementing at least some kind of legal protection on your website until you can afford a solicitor.

-Download the Legal Pages Generator software below (it’s FREE!), or use one of the better solutions we discuss in this article, such as using attorney-written legal page templates, or plugins as described in the section below.
+Download the FREE Legal Pages Generator software below, or use one of the better solutions we discuss in this article, such as using attorney-drafted legal page templates, or plugins as described in the section below.

 (Legal Pages Generator)

-Legal Pages Generator Software allows you to quickly generate necessary legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator quickly generates essential legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-As we’ve previously pointed out, if you engage in any form of commercial activity online (or are planning to), you need to ensure that your site is found to comply with legal requirements of government agencies that regulate business practices online and any terms of service (TOS) and guidelines provided by third-party sites that you may decide to promote or use online.
-If your website isn’t compliant with laws intended to protect consumer rights, you’re breaking the law.
+As stated earlier, if you engage in any form of business online (or are planning to), you need to make sure that your site is compliant with regulatory agencies and the terms of service (TOS) and guidelines of third-party products and services that you may decide to promote or sell online.
+If your website doesn’t comply with laws intended to protect the rights of consumers, you’re breaking the law.

 Being non-compliant puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Legal Disclaimer: Once again, we are not lawyers and we provide no legal advice here.
-You must do your own due diligence and consult legal experts to ensure that your website fully complies with all legal requirements concerning your specific business.
+Disclaimer: Once again, please note that we are not lawyers and we do not provide legal advice.
+We strongly advise you to do your own due diligence and consult legal experts to ensure that your website fully complies with all legal requirements concerning your specific business.

-Below is a time-saving list of websites we recommend you visit to help you better understand what may be required of your site to stay compliant and meet its legal obligations:
+Here is a time-saving list of sites we suggest you visit to help you better understand what your business requires to comply and meet its legal requirements and guidelines:

 - Federal Trade Commission Advertising & Marketing Rules Of the Road